Croatian-Slavonian-Dalmatian theater in the Great Turkish War: Croatian preparations

 According to Croatian historian Tadija Smičiklas, by the end of 1682, Croatian nobility was well aware of Ottoman intentions to attack Vienna again.
 For example, back in March 1682, Croatian friar Luka Ibrišimović sent letters to bishop of Zagreb, informing him of increased Ottoman activities in Slavonia such as: collecting food and augmenting fortifications and bridges.
 Same year in May, he sent another report of Ottomans making lists of all available soldiers in Slavonia and stockpiling their large cannons in Osijek.
 With that in mind, between 1682 and 1683 Croats began with their own preparatory measures such as intense communication with emperor Leopold, Styrian and Carniolan nobility, as well as the Pope; who even sent some financial aid.
-The grad vizier Kara Mustafa apparently also dispatched letters, trying to persuade Croatians to join his army in attack on Vienna, but these were rejected.
+The grand vizier Kara Mustafa apparently also dispatched letters, trying to persuade Croatians to join his army in attack on Vienna, but these were rejected.

 While anticipating impending Ottoman strike on Vienna, Croatian army remained deployed on borders of Croatia, Styria and Carniola, should Ottomans decide to swing southwards during their offensive on Habsburg capital.
 Croatian-Slavonian Parliament assembled in May 1683 in Varaždin in order to discuss the final preparations for impending Ottoman strike.

 The news of Ottoman defeat near Vienna in September 1683 were met in Croatia with relief on one hand, but they also ignited a zeal for revenge so local troops went on several raids inside Ottoman controlled lands in order to loot them.
 Croatian ban Erdody, who stationed in Čakovec on 17 September 1683, commenced several attacks on Ottoman outposts in Kanije Eyalet.
 Pavao Ritter Vitezović also took parts in attacks on Lendava and Szigetvar.